brokenrockstudios/GameDevCodex/Rider/Templates/readme.md

 Rider IDE doesn't allow manually editing/creating the cpp.
-It is partially automated by referencing the Unreal Engine installed location e.g. `C:\Program Files\Epic Games\UE_5.5\Engine\Content\Editor\Templates` There you will find things like ActorClass.h.template and ActorClass.cpp.template
+It is partially automated by referencing the Unreal Engine installed location

-You can add your own there.
+* e.g. `C:\Program Files\Epic Games\UE_5.5\Engine\Content\Editor\Templates`

+There you will find things like ActorClass.h.template and ActorClass.cpp.template, where you can add your own.